astronomer/docs/astro/test-and-troubleshoot-locally.md

 For example, if your `packages.txt` file contains the openjdk-8-jdk, gcc, g++, or libsas12-dev packages and you receive build errors after running `astro dev start`, you can enter the container and install the packages manually to review additional information about the errors.

-1. Run the following command to intialize a new `.astro` project:
+1. Optional.
+Run the following command to intialize a new `.astro` project:

     ```sh
     astro dev init